cuba travel checklist

 Read our guide to using VPN’s in Cuba here.

 You can read the report about what types of sites are blocked in Cuba – all the more reason to read up on what real Cubans think before you get there.
-If you’re likely to want internet access on the move, then you’ll want to read our guide to sim cards in Cuba here.
+If you’re likely to want internet access on the move, then you’ll want to read our guide to eSIMS in Cuba here.

 Arrange Travel and Medical Insurance for Cuba